dmollaaliod/bioasq9b-public/README.md

 ## Examples of runs using pre-learnt models

-To get the pre-learnt models used in the BioASQ8b runs, please email diego.molla-aliod@mq.edu.au.
+You can download the pre-learnt models used in the BioASQ8b [here](https://drive.google.com/drive/folders/1DxqQWO1O5nNUJ5bc3SyHzH622A8gHJM9?usp=sharing).
 The following models are available:

 * task9b_bert_model_32.pt - for BERT
 * task9b_biobert_model_32.pt - for BioBERT